DeckOfPandas/sandbox/nhshd20-email-2-draft.md

 ![Image](http://nhshackday.com/assets/images/nhshd/logo-long-website-grey-transp.png)

-### Hello {{ first_name }},
+### Dear {{ first_name }},

-We hope you are just as excited as we are for NHS Hack Day #20 in London next weekend!
-Now there's just one week to go, we're writing to give you some information before kickoff.
+We hope you're as excited as we are about NHS Hack Day 20 in London next weekend!
+With just seven days to go, we're writing to give you some information before kickoff.

 If you have any questions about the weekend, don’t hesitate to ask us at hello@nhshackday.com, on the NHSHD Slack, or on twitter or facebook.
 Details are below.